What’s new this year?

 Where can I find all the information I’ll need to prepare and exhibit at Twin Cities Veg Fest?

 We have all exhibitor and sponsor information condensed into our Exhibitor Guidebook for Twin Cities Veg Fest 2022 (soon to come).
 Please download it and read it through to be up to date on navigating the exhibitor process!

 When is the registration deadline?

 The final day to sign up for Twin Cities Veg Fest 2022 is 11:59pm on August 15

 Can there be animal products on my menu or in what I distribute?

-No, as per the Twin Cities Veg Fest 2021 Food Vendor Guidelines, no foods containing animal products are allowed to be displayed, promoted, or sold on signage or menus at the festival.
+No, as per the Twin Cities Veg Fest 2022 Food Vendor Guidelines (soon to come!), no foods containing animal products are allowed to be displayed, promoted, or sold on signage or menus at the festival.

 What if there’s bad weather?

 Twin Cities Veg Fest 2022 will continue rain or shine!
 In the event of severe weather or emergency, park staff and event organizers will be in communication.